mgildea87/RNAseq_PE/README.md

 		2. Loads the conda environment (/gpfs/data/fisherlab/conda_envs/RNAseq).
 You can clone the conda environment using the RNAseq_PE.yml file and modify this bash script to load the env.
 		3. Executes snakemake

+## RNAseq_PE.yml
+This file contains the envrionment info used by this pipeline.

 ## Usage
 When starting a new project: